ndebard/ursa/docs/web_search_agent.md

 websearcher = WebSearchAgent(llm=model)

 # Run a web search query
-result = websearcher.run("Who are the 2025 Detroit Tigers top 10 prospects and what year were they born?")
+result = websearcher.invoke("Who are the 2025 Detroit Tigers top 10 prospects and what year were they born?")

 # Access the web search results
 final_summary = result["messages"][-1].content